-Tampons are oblong or cylindrical shaped and made of soft, compacted cotton like material.
-They are inserted inside the vagina and the vagina wall holds the tampon in place.
-There is a string attached to the bottom of the tampon so it is easy to gently tug and remove when it has been used.
+Tampons are oblong or cylindrical shaped and made of soft, compacted cotton-like material.
+They are inserted inside the v, and the v wall holds the tampon in place.
+A string is attached to the bottom of the tampon, so it is easy to gently tug and remove when used.

-Whilst inside the vagina, the tampon absorbs the flow.
-When filled, a string hangs from beneath that should be tugged and the tampon will slide out for disposal.
+Whilst inside the v, the tampon absorbs the flow.
+When filled, a string hangs from beneath that should be tugged, and the tampon will slide out for disposal.